Jaat Na Poocho Prem Ki: Casting

 Kinshuk Vaidya was cast to portray a Dalit boy, Badal.
-For his role, he lost 10 kgs to fit into the character.
+For his role, he lost 10 kg. to fit into the character.

 Pranali Rathod was cast to portray Suman, marking her fiction debut with the show.
 She played a Banarasi character."

 Sai Ballal was cast to portray Rathod's father.
 Avinash Mukherjee was cast to portray the negative lead in August 2022.

 Filming

 The series is set in Varanasi, Uttar Pradesh.
 It is mainly shot at the Film City, Mumbai and Varanasi.
 Some initial sequences were also shot at Lucknow.

 Release

 Jaat Na Poocho Prem Ki promos were released in May 2019.
 It premeried on 18 June 2019 on &TV.

 Cancellation

 Jaat Na Poocho Prem Ki went off air within 2 months on 26 August 2019, due to low viewership.

 Adaptations

 Jaat Na Poocho Prem Ki is the official television adaptation of the 2016 Marathi film Sairat and the 2018 Hindi film Dhadak.